 In this podcast two best friends, Phoebe Robinson and Jessica Williams, host a live comedy show in Brooklyn.
 They’re joined by some of their favourite comedians, for stories about sex, romance, race, hair journeys and living in New York.
 It's hilarious, while also making some insightful and essential points about all these thorny issues.

 Hoovering is not, as you might think, about housework but is a podcast devoted to eating.
 In each episode host, Jessica Fostekew interviews guests about their approach to food, including comedian Jen Brister, author Sophie Hagen and podcaster Taylor Glenn.
-Whether your own habits involve gobbling, guzzling, nibbling, scoffing, devouring or wolfing, this quietly brilliant podcast will remind you that you're not alone.
+Whether your habits involve gobbling, guzzling, nibbling, scoffing, devouring or wolfing, this quietly brilliant podcast will remind you that you're not alone.

 Nerdette is a podcast devoted to nerding out.
 Hosts Tricia Bobeda and Greta Johnsen talk in detail to authors, artists, astronauts and others about the things they’re watching, reading, listening to and encountering in real life.
 They also do a related podcast specifically for Game of Thrones nerds https://www.wbez.org/shows/nerdette-recaps-game-of-thrones-with-peter-sagal/7c1519a3-db3c-429b-97bb-b36e03302dfc.
-Both offer a true guilty pleasure for the terminally nerdy.
+Both offer a pure guilty pleasure for the terminally nerdy.